gensx-inc/gensx/website/home/_posts/wheres_the_graph.md

 Refactoring becomes vastly simpler when dependencies are explicit and components are reusable.
 We've all been there—trying to modify one part of a complex workflow only to discover hidden dependencies that break something seemingly unrelated.
 With GenSX's tree approach, those dependencies are right there in the code.

 Our team's velocity dramatically increased when we switched to this model.
 Building reusable components feels natural, not forced.
-You're writing code the way you'd write any other TypeScript application, using patterns you already know.
+You're writing code the way you'd write any other Typescript application, using patterns you already know.

 ## Your graph is still there (just simpler)